 Although IE University demands that its students put in a high standard of hard work and effort in all their university work, it also values its students abilities to acquire external knowledge and be able to discuss topics away from the classroom setting.
 IE University helps its students to follow their desire to learn outside of classes and put to use their learned experience in other educational fields.
 The university achieves this by promoting clubs and events that help foster intellectualism and dialogue.
 This is the case of Political Think Tank (PTT), an IE club aimed at encouraging political discussion and debate within a formal environment.

-The club is currently run by a team of PLE students: Marc Rimond; Lea Mathies; Kaius Telaranta; and Ricardo Angel, all of whom are running the club for the 2018-2019 academic period at the Campus in Segovia.
+The club is currently run by a team of Politics, Law and Economics (PLE) students: Marc Rimond; Lea Mathies; Kaius Telaranta; and Ricardo Angel, all of whom are running the club for the 2018-2019 academic period at the Campus in Segovia.
 So far, they have hosted several events, all of which have been a huge success from the club’s leaders perspective as they all achieved the goal of encouraging a wide range of opinions within a formal dialogue.

 Robert Wagner attended one of these events to gain an essence of what the club was all about.